bruin-data/bruin-vscode/README.md

 5. The theme color of the view matches the current VS Code theme.

 ### SQL Validation and Execution

 - **Validation**: Click the "Validate" button to validate the current SQL or entire pipeline.
 - **Run with Flags**: Click the "Run" button to execute the SQL command in an integrated terminal, with optional flags and date inputs.

 ### Asset Lineage

 Access the new lineage panel to view and interact with asset lineages.

 ### Connections Management

 Use the new connections section from `Settings` tab to view, add, or delete connections directly from the UI.

 ### Bruin CLI Management

 Access the Bruin CLI management tab `Settings` in the side panel for easy installation and updates.

 ## Release Notes
-### Latest Release: 0.25.10
+### Latest Release: 0.25.11
-- Added 'Show More' for long descriptions, displayed pipeline names before asset titles, and optimized view by hiding tags and pipeline names on smaller screens.
+- Improved error handling to display 'panic' errors more clearly.

 ### Previous Highlights
+- **0.25.10**: Added 'Show More' for long descriptions, displayed pipeline names before asset titles, and optimized view by hiding tags and pipeline names on smaller screens.
 - **0.25.9**: Rearrange asset details layout: move asset name and tags to the top with tabs positioned below for improved UI structure
 - **0.25.8**: Moved Lineage Panel to a dedicated component for improved organization and performance.
 - **0.25.7**: Updated Content-Security-Policy for BruinPanel and LineagePanel, and refactored initialization logic for improved security and performance.